 Because I usually make a small batch and the whole idea is to be thrifty, I place the ribbons of lemon zest in my oven while I preheat it for something else: this means they’re exposed to a moderate heat, but it also means they need to be kept on a close watch until they reach the proper shade of golden brown.

 What you get is a fragrant powder that doesn’t pack the punch of fresh zest, but makes up for it with a toasted dimension that pulls it toward the sweet.
 It can be used to flavor scones and butter cookies, mixed into a fruit crisp topping or granola, infused in cream or milk for crème brûlée or gelato, sprinkled over a fruit salad (think nectarines and raspberries), blended with sugar to make lemon sugar or with tea to make lemon tea, combined with other flavorings in a rub for meat or fish… the possibilities are endless.

 In fact, roasted lemon zest powder can be used in pretty much any recipe that call for fresh — I’m trying to find an exception but I can’t think of one — and I suggest substituting it measure for measure then.

 And once you’ve peeled the zest for this, and juiced the lemons for whatever reason you had to buy them in the first place, the rest of the rind can be placed in your water pitcher for a day or two, where it will release a faint and refreshing citrusy flavor.

 Naturally, this method could be applied to any other citrus fruit.

-Using a sharp vegetable peeler (I like this one), peel off the lemons’ peel in thin ribbons, making sure to get only the top colored layer of peel, and none of the white pith, which is bitter.
+- Using a sharp vegetable peeler (I like this one), peel off the peel off the lemons in thin ribbons, making sure to get only the top colored layer of peel, and none of the bitter white pith.
 (The naked lemons can now be juiced as you normally would.)